Alta Via 2 (day 3): Rifugio Puez to Rifugio Pisciadú + Via Ferrata Gran Cir, Piz da Cir, Brigata Tridentina

 Allow about 1hr from the trail junction to reach the high point at Sass da Ciampac and drop quickly back to the main trail, rejoining just before a wooden gate that brings you into a large rock basin.

 After another descent and short climb, you’ll arrive to a second gate about 30min later, which marks Furcela de Cir.
-Surely you’ll know it by the surprising number of people, something unusual up until today on AV2— prepare for crowds as you hike onwards.
+Surely you’ll know it by the surprising number of people, something unusual up until today on AV2— prepare for company as you hike onwards.

 Forcella di Cir to Jimmi Hütte (30min)